Vantiq/vantiq-extension-sources/EasyModbusSource/README.md

 ## Messages from the Source

-Messages that are sent to the source as Notifications from the pollQuery are JSON objects with a similar format as the example above.
+Messages that are sent to the source as Notifications from the pollQuery.
+These are JSON objects with a similar format to the example above.
 The example below is the result of query values from registers, the event in case of query from coils is a bit different and apears after the above example .

 result of select * from registers